 4. Central Role of the Public Behavioral and Developmental Disability Services System: The state's public behavioral healthcare and developmental disability service system has served, for decades, as the safety net provider system for persons with a wide range of mental health, substance use disorder, and developmental disability needs.
+While many persons who now have little access to behavioral health care, because they lack health care coverage, will have access due to the ACA, the competition for the provision and care management of services to these populations is likely to be considerable.

-The continued strength and centrality of this system, one of the most advanced in the nation, is key to advancing Michigan's health care system and its ability to achieve the triple aim.
+Providers who had not, formerly, been interested in serving these persons, will now be interested in entering this market given the new sources and levels of reimbursement and financing which the ACA makes available.
+The continued strength, centrality, and focus of this system, one of the most advanced in the nation, is key to advancing Michigan's health care system and its ability to achieve the triple aim.